 A candidate must write one substantive research paper meeting the department’s requirements.

-Students in the History M.A. programs are expected to write an M.A. thesis, in consultation with a Thesis Committee, based on original scholarly work with an array of primary and secondary sources.
+Students in the History MA programs are expected to write a thesis, in consultation with a Thesis Committee, based on original scholarly work with an array of primary and secondary sources.

-An important component of the M.A. in History and Archival Studies is an internship that places candidates in archives or special collections to gain practical experience.
+An important component of the MA in History and Archival Studies is an internship that places candidates in archives or special collections to gain practical experience.
+Current Internship Opportunities

 For additional, detailed information about the History program requirements, please see the department handbook.